 Leave me some comment love below, and while you’re at it, do pin and share to inspire others too.
-I’m currently rebuilding my shop site, so you’ll find these two cuties available in my Etsy shop.
+I’m currently rebuilding my shop site, so you’ll find these two cuties available in my online shop.

 Before you go, I’ll be sharing an announcement of a new member to our Prodigal Pieces family, so be sure to sign up for my FREE newsletter.
 Until next time!